burggraf/ionic-react-supabase-login/README.md

 - Execute a function when user clicks on their own email (typically this would open your profile page)
 - Execute a function on successful login and/or logout
 - Subscribe to current user and/or current user’s profile (accessed through useState)
+- Styling:
+    - Respects current color set
+    - Handles light-mode/dark-mode automatically
+- Integrates automatically with other Supabase features (database, storage, etc.)  If you're using RLS (Row Level Security Policies) and you use the Supabase Javascript Library (@supabase/supabase-js) it'll automatically respect the currently logged-in user.

 ## Quick Start
 1. Create a project at [https://supabase.com](https://supabase.com), save your `SUPABASE_URL` and `SUPABASE_KEY` (anonymous key)